IanMcCormick123/1040-final-project/README.md

  - Call Of Duty Black Ops Cold War
  I like to play a mix of Story based games as well as multiplayer games.
 I really love the story and protagonists in the above games.
 Red dead Redemption 1 and 2 as well as Grand Theft Auto IV are made by Rockstar games.
 I will leave a link to their website here.
 [Rockstar Games](https://www.rockstargames.com)

  My favorite game by Rockstar is Red Dead Redemption 2.
 I won't spoil anything, but its about a gang of outlaws in America during 1899.
+It tells the story of Arthur Morgan and later John Marston and the gang to which they call their family.
 It serves as a prequel to the first Red Dead Redemption.
 It is an amazing story with great gameplay with hours of side quests and challenges as well as online mode.

+ Compared to Rockstar games the mafia series is less known, but its plot is amazing.
+The first game which came out in 2000 was recently remastered a few months ago.
+It tells the story of Italian immigrant Tommy Angelo.
+A cab driver in 1930's lost heaven. (a fictional American city based off of Chicago) A straight edge man at first, but after a run in with the mob he realizes the rewards of organized crime are too big to ignore.

+ Battlefield 1 is a multiplayer first person shooter set during World War One.
+This gameplay is amazing and is my favorite multiplayer game of all time.